-For an insider take on the Concourse, the guy to talk to is Samuel M. Goodman, who grew up on the Grand Concourse, lives and works there, and leads walking tours of the area for the Bronx Museum of the Arts.
+For an insider take on the Concourse, the guy to talk to is Samuel M. Goodman, who grew up on the Grand Concourse, the stately five-mile thoroughfare that gives the area its name.
+He still lives and works there and leads walking tours of the area for the Bronx Museum of the Arts.
 He says the Concourse represents authentic New York City.

 “Many say that this is the New York City that used to be New York City before corporate America bought out most of the adjoining boroughs,” Goodman says.